2003-12-09 Wetland Monitoring Report1

 site visits since this unplanned addition of water could affect the development and quality

-- Very small amounts of reed canary grass (less than 5% of each basing were found in
+➢ Very small amounts of reed canary grass (less than 5% of each basin) were found in

 Group if necessary.

 escaping into the lake.
-SER is notcurrently~reeommending any corrective actions.for this
+SER is not currently'recommending any corrective actions -for this

 issue.